escowles/recipes/_posts/2023-12-28-chile-relleno-casserole.md

 1 lb. ground beef (90/10)
 1/2 onion, diced
 2 tsp. cumin
+1 tsp. garlic powder
+1 tsp. chile powder
 3/4 tsp. salt
 3/4 tsp. pepper
-* brown beef and onions and remove from pan with slotted spoon
+* brown beef and onions
 * add spices and mix well
+* remove from pan with slotted spoon to drain grease

 **batter:**

-1/4 cup flour
+2 tbsp. flour
 1/4 tsp. salt
-1 1/2 cups milk
-4 eggs, beaten
+2 eggs, beaten
+3/4 cups milk
-* mix flour and salt, then beat in milk and eggs, breaking up any lumps
+* mix flour and salt, then beat in eggs and half the milk, breaking up any lumps
+* stir in remaining milk to thin the batter out

 **casserole:**

 6 poblano peppers
 2 cups cheddar cheese
 * broil poblanos until blistered, then transfer to bowl and cover for 10 minutes
-* remove skins, seeds, and cut so they lay flat
+* remove skins, seeds, and chop
+* mix poblanos, beef mixture, and cheese
-* grease a baking dish and line with poblanos, and chop the leftovers
+* grease a baking dish and line with beef/poblano mixture
-* top poblanos with beef mixture, cheese, and any remaining poblanos
 * pour batter over the casserole and bake at 375°F for 45 minutes

 source: <https://www.washingtonpost.com/recipes/chile-relleno-casserole/>